-Every year, car fires cause over a billion dollars of property damage losses and kill hundreds of people, with collisions causing the majority of fatal vehicle fires.
-Hybrid vehicles have the most vehicle fires per 100K vehicle sales, followed by gas vehicles.
-Despite the recent concern about electric vehicle fires, they have the fewest fires per 100K vehicle sales and had only two model recalls for fire risks in the past year.
+Every year, car fires cause over a billion dollars of property damage losses and kill hundreds of people.
+Hybrid vehicles have the most vehicle fires, followed by gas and then electric vehicles.

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 - Millions of gas, hybrid, and electric vehicles are recalled annually for fire risks

 - Gas vehicles have the most manufacturer recalls for fire risk defects

 - Electric vehicles catch fire less often, but electric car fires can be harder to put out than gas car fires

 With the recent electric vehicle fires featured in the news, such as the Tesla car fires, many electric car owners are worried about their cars spontaneously bursting into flames.
 Are electric cars more likely to catch fire?

 While most electric vehicle manufacturers will say their vehicles are safe and no more likely to catch fire than a gas vehicle, we wanted to double-check the data to see if electric vehicles are at a higher risk.

 In addition to looking into fires and recalls to see if electric vehicles are more prone to car fires than gas or hybrid vehicles, we will also cover the following topics: